FAQ: Why can't I access full text in the databases?

 - 3Website

-You can check to see if the library has full text for a particular journal by using our Periodical Finder.
+You can check to see if the library has full text for a particular journal by using our Publication Finder This link opens in a new window.

-- Once you type in the journal title it will tell you if we have full-text access to that journal and, if so, which database offers it and the date range that it is available.
+Once you type in the journal title, you will see if we have full-text access to that journal and, if so, which database offers it and the date range that it is available.
 The image below is an example search for Harvard Business Review.
-As you can see by the date ranges, the best database to access full-text is Business Source Complete.
+As you can see by the date ranges, the best database to access full-text is Business Source Ultimate.

 Was this helpful?
 1 0